onegronm/eShopOnWeb-Kubernetes/README.md

 ## Deploying a SQL Server container
 1. Create SA password by running ```kubectl create secret generic mssql --from-literal=SA_PASSWORD="MyC0m9l&xP@ssw0rd"```
 2. Create a manifest to define the storage class and the persistent volume claim (pvc.yaml).
-The storage class provisioner is azure-disk, because this Kubernetes cluster is in Azure.
+The storage class provisioner is azure-disk, because this Kubernetes cluster is in Azure
 3. Run ```cd eshoponweb/kubernetes```
 4. Run ```kubectl apply -k ./```
 5. Verify the PVC with ```kubectl describe pvc mssql-data```.
 The returned metadata includes a value called Volume.
 This value maps to the name of the blob.
 The value for volume matches part of the name of the blob in the image from the Azure portal.